Bransles - Playful Medieval Dances Make History Come Alive in the Classroom

 Besides the playfulness of these dances are the important movement processes within them that benefit those coming into puberty and adolescence: strong movement downward into gravity contrasting with lightness of hops and jumps.
 For this age, I accentuate the downwards gestures of weight into the legs wherever possible.

 In developing dance curriculum for middle schools, I “stack” Bransles Medley choreography with six variations of bransles.
 In practice, we learn a new variation in successive classes, very simply at first, then build the medley of six as we progress with skills and stamina.
 Student musicians, with support from their music classes, might accompany the dancers on recorders, fiddles, and percussion.
 A motley collection of hats can help identify roles in the choreography.
 Long skirts and rustic vests help make the experience vibrant.
-We always show our dance- at the Medieval Games, a school assembly or a festival so the students experience the motivation, nervousness and excitement of polishing their presentation for performance.
+We always show our dance - at the Medieval Games, a school assembly or a festival so the students experience the motivation, nervousness and excitement of polishing their presentation for performance.

-I have found students eager to learn and practice the dances.
+Students are eager to learn and practice the dances.
 They are always surprised at how challenging it is, and happy for those serindipitous moments when everything gels perfectly, even a simple set of 4 doubles!
 They work diligently at organizing their movements to be in unison together amidst the sensory experiences unfolding in each moment.
 Right/left, this way/that way, crossing mid-lines with cross-steps, clapping, and skipping, spatial changes of orientation, non-verbal communication through touch, gesture, and expression, all done in unison with a partner and at a brisk tempo, oh my!

 Give it a go!